TheMechanicalBeing/automate-the-boring-stuff/Chapter 12 - Web Scrapping/README.md

 ## Exercise 1 - mapIt.py with the webbrowser Module

-Program that automatically launch the map in browser using the contents of clipboard.
+Program that automatically launches the map in browser using the contents of clipboard.

 ### Requirements
 - Get a street address from the command line arguments or clipboard